NVIDIA-AI-IOT/jetson-copilot/README.md

 ### First time setup

-If this is your first time to run Jetson Copilot on your Jetson, first run `setup.sh` to ensure you have all the necessary software installed and the environment set up.
+If this is your first time to run Jetson Copilot on your Jetson, first run `setup_environment.sh` to ensure you have all the necessary software installed and the environment set up.

 ```bash
 git clone https://github.com/NVIDIA-AI-IOT/jetson-copilot/